deadoggy/PaperReadingList/KDD/2019/kdd_2019_list.md

 Clustering without Over-Representation | N
 Coupled Variational Recurrent Collaborative Filtering | N
-DAML: Dual Attention Mutual Learning between Ratings and Reviews for Item Recommendation | N Dual Sequential Prediction Models Linking Sequential Recommendation and Information Dissemination | N Dynamic Modeling and Forecasting of Time-evolving Data Streams | N Estimating Personalized Preferences Through Meta-Learning for User Cold-Start Recommendation | N Gradient-based Hierarchical Clustering using Continuous Representations of Trees in Hyperbolic Space | N Hidden POI Ranking with Spatial Crowdsourcing | Y | A good question, but not so interested in this topic.
+DAML: Dual Attention Mutual Learning between Ratings and Reviews for Item Recommendation | N Dual Sequential Prediction Models Linking Sequential Recommendation and Information Dissemination | Y | Good view of 'item-centered and user-centered;' Sampling unobserved interactions and using dual models(item-based and user-based model) to recgonize unobserved positive and unobserved negative samples; Experiments are well designed and organized; But embedding is linear and interpretability is not so solid; Expect, improvement of index is not so obvious.
+Dynamic Modeling and Forecasting of Time-evolving Data Streams | N Estimating Personalized Preferences Through Meta-Learning for User Cold-Start Recommendation | N Gradient-based Hierarchical Clustering using Continuous Representations of Trees in Hyperbolic Space | N Hidden POI Ranking with Spatial Crowdsourcing | Y | A good question, but not so interested in this topic.
 Article is a little hard to follow for me.